ssypachev/secval/README.md

 ## Dependencies and testing

 Library does not have any dependencies for production use.
-For testing `mocha` and `chai` is used.
+For testing `mocha`, `chai` and `uuid` is used.
 To test call

 `npm run test`